jellyfin/jellyfin.org/docs/general/installation/windows.md

 **Uninstall**

-1. Go to `Add or remove programs` in Windows.
+1. Go to `Add or remove programs` on Windows.
 2. Search for Jellyfin.
 3. Click Uninstall.